SHAREHOLDER DEADLINE REMINDER: - GuruFocus.com

 What You Can Do

-If you purchased Charles River common stock during the Class Period, and suffered damages, realized or unrealized, you are encouraged to contact Scott+Scott attorney Jonathan Zimmerman at (888) 398-9312, or [email protected], for more information.
+If you purchased SentinelOne common stock during the Class Period, and suffered damages, realized or unrealized, you are encouraged to contact Scott+Scott attorney Jonathan Zimmerman at (888) 398-9312, or [email protected], for more information.

 About Scott+Scott Attorneys at Law LLP